yu-ming-chen/tp/docs/DeveloperGuide.md

 depicting a scenario where the user opens a budget.

 ![Update Title Sequence Diagram](images/UpdateTitleSequenceDiagram.png) Figure 4.4.2.2.1.1.
-Sequence Diagram for Open Command
+Sequence Diagram for Open Command.

 1. `MainWindow` is called with the String `open 1`.
 2. `MainWindow` uses `LogicManager` to execute the given user input.